-Research
+Research and Upgrades

-Some variations, such as Supreme Commander 2 or Ashes of the Singularity: Escalation do feature a research system, which is not so much based on a research tree alone but on gathering some sort of research resource, that is gathered over time, usually by some sort of building providing it.
+Some variations, such as Supreme Commander 2 or Ashes of the Singularity: Escalation do feature a research and upgrade system, which is not so much based on a research tree alone but on gathering some sort of research resource, that is accumulating over time, usually by some sort of building providing it.
 In turn you need this resource to actually be able to research and enhance things.
-But those researched items/enhancements are available immediately after issuing their research, in contrast to other games, where you get the results after some time.
+But those researched items/enhancements are available immediately after issuing their research, in contrast to other games, where you get the results after some time after issuing them.
 In case of Ashes of the Singularity, the gathered so-called Quanta can also be used for casting certain units or effects, such as instantly deploying a defense turret or speeding up the production of a factory.